Abdullah Yusuf Azzam: Early life and citizenship

+Education

+Muslim Brotherhood

 In the mid-1950s, Azzam joined the Muslim Brotherhood after being influenced by Shafiq Asad 'Abd al-Hadi, an elderly local teacher who was a member of the Muslim Brotherhood.
 Recognizing Azzam's sharp mind, Shafiq Asad gave Azzam a religious education and introduced him to many of the Muslim Brotherhood's leaders in Palestine.
 Azzam became more interested in Islamic studies and started a study group in his village.
 Shafiq Asad then introduced Azzam to Muhammad 'Abd ar-Rahman Khalifa, the Muraqib 'Am (General Supervisor) of the Muslim Brotherhood in Jordan.
 Khalifa met with Azzam during several visits that he made to Silat al-Harithiya.
-During this part of his life, Azzam began reading the works of Hasan al-Banna and other Muslim Brotherhood writings.
+During this part of his life, Azzam began reading the works of Hasan al-Banna and other Muslim Brotherhood writings which greatly influenced his views.
+The teachings of prominent Muslim Brotherhood members such as Sayyid Qutb and its founder Hassan al-Banna greatly influenced the views of Azzam.

 In the late 1950s, after he had completed his elementary and secondary education, Azzam left Silat al-Harithiya and enrolled in the agricultural Khaduri College in Tulkarm, about 30 kilometres southwest of his village.
 Though he was a year younger than his classmates, he received good grades.
 After graduation from the college, students were sent out to teach at local schools.
 Azzam was sent to the village of Adir, near the town of Kerak in central Jordan.
 According to one of his biographers, Azzam had wanted a position closer to home, but was sent to a distant school after an argument with his college's dean.
 After spending a year in Adir, Azzam returned to the West Bank, where he taught at a school in the village of Burqin, about four kilometers west of Jenin.
 His colleagues in Burqin remembered him as being noticeably more religious than them.
 During breaks, while others ate, Azzam would sit and read the Quran.